Progress review an opportunity to celebrate efforts in the Lower Hinds catchment

-The committee then worked with HDWP members, Rūnanga, Environment Canterbury and the wider community to implement these recommendations.
+The committee then worked with HDWP members, Rūnanga, our team and the wider community to implement these recommendations.

-In June 2022, on behalf of the HDWP, Environment Canterbury undertook a five-year progress review of the actions completed.
+In June 2022, on behalf of the HDWP, we undertook a five-year progress review of the actions completed.

 Key projects in the catchment